durs/node-ice/Readme.md

 ToDo:

-	- Correct throwing Ice user exceptions;
+	- Implemets ice class & ice user exception;

-	- Using structs and sequences as return values;
+	- Test optional parameters: with sequence, with dictonary, at the begin of definition, on reordering tags;

-	- Test optional parameters: in structures fields, with sequences, at the begin of definition, on reordering tags;
+	- Automatically parsing slice file into javascript

-	- Test sequences of structs;
+	- Implements server features

 	- Search memory leaks;